raganwald/raganwald.github.com/index.md

 I recently completed nine years as a Principal Engineer with PagerDuty, where I was part of the leadership that took us from ~M$25 ARR to our IPO and ~M$450 ARR.
 I've shipped for GitHub, Unspace Interactive, and KL Group/Sitraka.
 I'm open to 100% remote or Greater Toronto Area hybrid roles that leverage my technical and product focus, within a growing and rapidly iterating group that shares my aspiration to change the world.

 ### this is not my first rodeo

+> You were a huge asset to \[PagerDuty,\] and wherever you land next will be lucky to have you.
+> —MC, Investor, Startup Advisor, and former VP Product and Marketing, PagerDuty

 I know how to ship, how to recognize threats to shipping, and how to keep a team on track.
 I know how engineering and product teams evolve with growth and organizational maturity, and some of the ways to maintain the best and most effective parts of a culture while helping to evolve the parts that no longer serve the mission.